larytet/codefight/README.md

-# codefight

-For the sake of desperate Google searchers here are Python solutions
+For the sake of desperate Google searchers here are Python solutions for Level 1-3 of the CodeFigt arcade.

 ```Python
 def add(param1, param2):